openebs/monitoring/docs/extends-stack-with-umbrella-chart.md

 #### value.yaml (with ingress and storage)

 To use storage for the monitoring stack, you will have to create the storage class before using it.
-In this example, I use a storage class named : `sc-metrics`.
+In the following example, I use a storage class named: `sc-metrics` which already exists in my cluster.

 For ingress, I used a domain name : `dev.dynamic.cluster109.local`